riastag/about-me/README.md

-# about-me
+## hello!
-hi i am a beginner developer
+I am a beginner developer interested in python programming and web development
-learning python and trying my hand at web development want to grow and make cool projects
+goal: to grow in development and create useful projects open to cooperation and new ideas